sbrannen/spring-test-junit5/README.md

 [Spring Framework][] 5.0 in conjunction with [SPR-13575][].
 Consequently, no further work is planned in this repository in terms of new features: new features are only supported in Spring Framework 5.0+.
-Note, however, that this project can in fact be used as a _playground_ for basic JUnit 5 support in conjunction with Spring Framework 4.3.
+Note, however, that this project can in fact be used for JUnit Jupiter testing support in conjunction with Spring Framework 4.3.x.

 # Using the `SpringExtension`